peace60895/peace60895.github.io/_posts/2019-05-13-Faith-and-Doubt:-The-Uncertainty-of-It-All.md

 ---
 layout: post
-title: Faith and Doubt: The Uncertainty of It All
+title: "Faith and Doubt: The Uncertainty of It All"
 author: Anthony D
 tags: doubt belief God Christianity skeptic
 excerpt: Certainty, at least with the biggest and most important aspects of life (whether it is starting a business, a marriage, a family) is a myth.[^2] If one is certain of their beliefs, then it is no longer faith but something else entirely.